Search

 • deploy new projects that use predefined rollup types (implementations) and connect them or other Agglayer chains to the PolygonRollupManager

-• manage all access control roles, add new rollup types (which are implementation contracts that can then be upgraded to by connected projects), update any connected projects to new rollup types and rollback batches, connect existing rollups to the PolygonRollupManager with 3d delay
+• manage all access control roles, add new rollup types (which are implementation contracts that can then be upgraded to by connected projects), update any connected projects to new rollup types, migrate to pessimistic proofs and rollback batches, connect existing rollups to the PolygonRollupManager with 3d delay

 • manage parameters like fees for all connected projects, set the trusted aggregator, stop the emergency state, update projects and obsolete rollup types